Our Probate Services

 Understanding the statutory percentages, examples of fee calculations, and typical extra fees helps clients estimate probable costs and identify ways counsel can minimize expenses through efficient administration.

-The table below compares statutory attorney fee tiers, typical court and appraisal fees, and representative total cost ranges for different estate sizes to provide clarity on expected financial exposure in San Diego probate cases.
-After the table, practical tips describe how attorneys may limit fees via simplified procedures and negotiated settlements.
+The table below compares statutory attorney fee tiers, typical court and appraisal fees, and representative total cost ranges for different estate sizes to clarify expected financial exposure in San Diego probate cases.
+After the table, practical tips explain how attorneys can limit fees through simplified procedures and negotiated settlements.

 | Estate Component | Attribute | Typical Value / Range |